Code-Institute-Submissions/StreamThreeProject-1/README.md

 			* Allow users to submit images related to their quote on-line
 			* Allow users to chat to staff about the quote on-line
 			* Allow the user to accept or decline a quote that has been approved.
-			* Allow the user to pay on-line, either by paying the full amount up-front, or setting up a 10 month payment plan.
+			* Allow the user to pay on-line for the quote.
 			* Allow the user to track the status of the quote on-line.
 	* Staff Members:
 		* Allow staff members to view quotes